hackclub/hackclub/workshops/tunes/README.md

 ## Making the UI interactive

 How will the person know the key they clicked?
 Let's give them some visual confirmation!
-We've got each key in a seperate element so let's change the background of the key when it's hit.
+We've got each key in a separate element so let's change the background of the key when it's hit.
 We can do by adding this line to our `playNote` function:

 ```javascript
 document.getElementById(note).style.background = '#33d6a6'